Study Abroad Program Overview

 Advanced Japanese language and culture courses are a particularly strong opportunity for UCEAP students at Osaka University.

 If you choose to study economics—a notable Osaka strength for those with advanced Japanese—strong math and economics background will be essential.
-You will have the option to take a year-long seminar on the Japanese economy and complete a substantial thesis.
+You may have the option to take a year-long seminar on the Japanese economy and complete a substantial thesis.
 Emphasis is placed on individual initiative.

 Use the following resources to learn more: